Applications¶

 Getting started¶

-Navigate to IT Operations → Apps & Services to see your list.
+Navigate to IT Landscape > Applications to see your list.
 Click New App / Service to create your first entry.

 Once you save, the workspace unlocks all tabs for detailed documentation.

 Tip: Start by documenting your most critical applications.
-Use the Instances tab to capture which environments exist (Prod, QA, Dev), then link assets and interfaces as you go.
+Use the Deployments tab to capture which environments exist (Prod, QA, Dev) and which servers run them, then link interfaces, contracts and budget items as you go.

 Working with the list¶

-The Apps & Services grid provides a comprehensive view of your application portfolio.
+The Applications grid provides a comprehensive view of your application portfolio.

-Top scope filter: - My apps (default): shows apps where you are listed in Ownership & Audience as either a Business Owner or IT Owner.
-Multi-owner entries are supported. - My team's apps: shows apps where any member of your Portfolio team is listed as Business Owner or IT Owner.
-Your own ownership is also included in this scope. - All apps: shows the full Apps & Services grid (with the standard default lifecycle filter behavior). - If you are not assigned to a Portfolio team, My team's apps is disabled - Your selection is remembered across sessions — returning to the page restores your last choice
+Top scope filter (Show): - My apps (default): shows apps where you are listed in the properties drawer as either a Business owner or IT owner.
+Multi-owner entries are supported. - My team's apps: shows apps where any member of your Portfolio team is listed as Business owner or IT owner.
+Your own ownership is also included in this scope.
+Disabled if you are not assigned to a Portfolio team. - All apps: shows the full Applications grid with the standard default lifecycle filter behavior. - Your selection is remembered across sessions -- returning to the page restores your last choice.

-Default columns: - Name: Application name with category badge and suite membership - Category: The application's primary purpose (Line-of-business, Productivity, etc.) - Environments: Chips showing active environments (Prod, Pre-prod, QA, Test, Dev, Sandbox) - Lifecycle: Current status - Criticality: Business importance level - Publisher: Software publisher - Derived Users (Y): Calculated user count for the current year - Created: When the record was created
+Default columns: - Name: Application name with category caption and an "Included in: {suite}" badge for components of a suite - Category: The application's primary purpose - Environments: Coloured chips showing active environments (Prod, Pre-prod, QA, Test, Dev, Sandbox).
+Hover for the base URL and lifecycle. - Lifecycle: Current status - Criticality: Business importance level - Publisher: Software publisher - Derived Users (Y): Calculated user count for the current year (based on the audience set in the properties drawer) - Created: When the record was created

-Additional columns (via column chooser): - Suites: Parent suites this application belongs to - Vendor: Linked supplier name - Business Owners / IT Owners: Assigned owners - Hosting: Derived from server locations assigned to app instances - External Facing: Whether the app is internet-accessible - SSO Enabled / MFA Enabled: Authentication features - Data Integration / ETL: Whether the app participates in data integrations - OPEX Items / CAPEX Items / Contracts: Linked spend and contracts - Components: Child applications (if this is a suite) - Data Class / Contains PII / Data Residency: Compliance information
+Additional columns (via column chooser): - Suites: Parent suites this application belongs to - Supplier: Linked supplier name - Business Owners / IT Owners: Assigned owners (truncated, hover or click to see all) - Hosting: Derived from server locations assigned to app deployments - External Facing: Whether the app is internet-accessible - SSO Enabled / MFA Enabled: Authentication features - Data Integration / ETL: Whether the app participates in data integrations - OPEX Items / CAPEX Items / Contracts: Linked spend and contracts - Components: Child applications (if this is a suite) - Data Class / Contains PII / Data Residency: Compliance information

 Filtering: